-Over the years, the Task Force played a large role in confronting hate in the Inland Northwest and was instrumental in directing the passage of major Idaho state laws against harassment.
-In 1987, due to the work of the Task Force, the city of Coeur d’Alene, Idaho was awarded the prestigious Raoul Wallenberg Civic Award, and in 1990, was designated an “All American City.”
+Over the years, the Task Force played a large role in confronting hate in the Inland Northwest and was instrumental in directing the passage of major Idaho state laws against harassment (see below for wording of Idaho Statutes Section 18-7902).
 In the Fall of 2000, the mission of the Task Force was realized when a lawsuit on behalf of local citizens bankrupted the Aryan Nations.
-Through its work, the Task Force has been nationally recognized as a major grassroots human rights organization in combating discrimination.

 Our mission is to promote human rights as an essential element of a just and successful democracy.
 We serve the community by collaborating with other area organizations and educational institutions to provide programs, exhibits, public forums, and networking opportunities to address human rights issues that impact our community and to encourage public dialogue about these issues.